 If you experience a communication error while installing Ops Manager or MicroBOSH Director, check the following settings.

 Ensure that the routes are not blocked. vSphere environments use NSX for firewall and NAT/SNAT translation and load balancing.
-All communication between PCF VMs and vCenter or ESXi hosts route through the NSX firewall and are blocked by default.
+All communication between PAS VMs and vCenter or ESXi hosts route through the NSX firewall and are blocked by default.

 Open port 443.
 Ops Manager and MicroBOSH Director VMs require access to vCenter and all ESX through port 443.

 Allocate more IP addresses.
 BOSH requires that you allocate a sufficient number of additional dynamic IP addresses when configuring a reserved IP address range during installation.
 BOSH uses these IP addresses during installation to compile and deploy VMs, install PAS, and connect to services.
 Pivotal recommends that you allocate at least 36 dynamic IP addresses when deploying Ops Manager and PAS.